How to Apply for SSDI with Chronic Fatigue Syndrome

 How to Apply for SSDI with Chronic Fatigue Syndrome?

-TL;DR: CFS/ME has no specific SSA listing but can qualify through RFC assessment under SSA Ruling 14-1p.
-You need a medically determinable impairment established through clinical findings and lab work ruling out other causes.
+Chronic Fatigue Syndrome (CFS) or Myalgic Encephalomyelitis (ME) does not have a specific Social Security Administration (SSA) listing, but it can qualify for SSDI through a Residual Functional Capacity (RFC) assessment under SSA Ruling 14-1p.
+You need to establish a medically determinable impairment through clinical findings and lab work ruling out other causes.
 Document post-exertional malaise, unrefreshing sleep, cognitive dysfunction, and orthostatic intolerance.
+Detailed activity logs are essential because standard tests often cannot capture the full extent of your symptoms.

 For more detailed guidance on describing your limitations, see our daily limitations guide and Function Report tips.